Historic Boiling Springs mill turned apartment building burns overnight

 Additional details to follow. pic.twitter.com/TcssVVWZUB

+Yingst said they did run into one problem while putting out the fire.
+The water supply hydrant was frozen so they had to use flares to unfreeze it.
+This delayed water for 10 minutes.

-The 8 unit historic mill converted into apartment homes has been a landmark in the area since 1785.
+The eight-unit historic mill converted into apartment homes has been a landmark in the area since 1785.

 Stay with abc27 for updates.